Yeahhhh/geauxdock_cs_v2/src/module/README.txt

 For what I understand, you should announce the following statement(s):

 This software contains source code provided by NVIDIA Corporation.
-This software contains source code (Random123) provided by D. E. Shaw Research.
+This software contains source code (Random123) developed by D. E. Shaw Research.
+This software contains source code Catch developed by Phil Nash